carolcamaral/google-batch-guide/GUIDE_GoogleBatch_Workbench.md

 A: You're inside a private VPC.
 Remove `noExternalIpAddress: false` and ensure your network/subnet allow internal GCS access.
 Check that service account has `roles/storage.objectViewer`.

 **Q: Job shows SUCCEEDED but no output**
 A: Your worker script exited with code 0 even when the tool failed.
-Fix: add a final check like `if [ ! -f output.vcf ]; then exit 1; fi` before exiting successfully.
+Fix: add a final check that the expected output file exists and is non-empty before exiting successfully (e.g. `if [ ! -s "$OUTPUT" ]; then exit 1; fi`).
+The provided `worker_template.py` already does this.

 **Q: "Disk quota exceeded"**
 A: 200 GB boot disk is too small for your inputs.
 Try 500 GB or consolidate jobs so you don't run in parallel.
 Or delete intermediates during job (clean up `/tmp` in worker).